mattermost/mattermost-handbook/operations/workplace/mattermost-communication-values.md

 ## Mattermost Communication Values

-As an open source, remote-only and communities-centered company, effective, efficient and courteous communication is expected of every team member.
+As an open source, remote-first and communities-centered company, effective, efficient and courteous communication is expected of every team member.
 A few guidelines we live by:

 * Model behavior aligned with our [Leadership Principles](https://handbook.mattermost.com/contributors/onboarding/staff-onboarding-guide#leadership-principles).
 * Asynchronously communicate and default to [open actions](https://handbook.mattermost.com/company/about-mattermost/list-of-terms#open-actions) unless confidentiality is required.
 Empower and enable your teammates with access and updates to information.